Non-degree seeking status

 You may apply up to twelve GNM credits towards a graduate nursing degree if you are later accepted into our Master of Science (MS) or Doctor of Philosophy in Nursing Science (PhD) degree programs.
 Be aware, though, that if you plan to apply transfer credits from another graduate nursing program towards a UW graduate nursing degree, your combined total between transfer credits and GNM credits cannot exceed twelve.

-GNM credits cannot be applies towards graduate certificates.
+GNM credits cannot be applied to graduate certificates.

 Once you are admitted as a GNM student, you will be assigned a faculty coordinator to plan your class work, and you must meet with your coordinator before registering.
 Your adviser will contact the instructor of each class you wish to take to request permission for registration.